We Need a Science Liberties Foundation

 • AI systems must avoid unintentionally generating ITAR-controlled technical data for foreign users, creating hard-to-detect export violations.

-• 3D printing firms face sanctions for sharing CAD files internationally
+• 3D printing firms face sanctions for sharing CAD files internationally.

 This doesn't even include my beloved passive radar, or all the times people lost and ended up in jail.